 While International Student and Scholar Services encourages University of Iowa staff and faculty to be cognizant that these differences exist, we also frequently receive questions about how international students are made aware of the expectations in the U.S. and on the UI campus.
 International students do receive a considerable amount of exposure to academic expectations, definitions and examples of misconduct, and what can happen as a result at several points, including:

-- Pre-Departure Information - New students receive an introduction to these concepts during in-person or online pre-departure sessions.
+- Pre-Departure Information - New students receive an introduction to these concepts during online pre-departure webinars.
 Parents are often involved in these sessions and receive the same information.

 - Orientation - ISSS requires all new international students to attend orientation, where further attention is paid to this content.

 - Required Courses - The Success at Iowa course covers misconduct and academic integrity.

 - ESL Courses - Many international students are required to take some ESL courses to improve their skills in certain aspects of the English language.
 These programs embed cultural learning and academic expectations into the ESL curriculum so that students learn practical information while improving language skills, including academic misconduct issues.